How to protect yourself and others from COVID-19

 Face masks prevent the spread of COVID-19 - illustration

-Using face masks correctly in public settings helps reduce the spread of COVID-19.
-COVID-19 spreads to people within close contact via small droplets sprayed into the air by someone with the disease who coughs, sneezes, sings, talks, or breathes.
-Wearing face masks or cloth face coverings that cover the nose, mouth, and chin and fit snuggly across your cheeks helps reduce the spray of respiratory droplets from the nose and mouth.
+Using face masks correctly in public settings helps reduce the spread of respiratory viruses.
+These viruses spread to people within close contact via small droplets sprayed into the air by someone with the virus who coughs, sneezes, sings, talks, or breathes.
+Wearing face masks that cover the nose, mouth, and chin and fit snuggly across your cheeks helps reduce the spray of respiratory droplets from the nose and mouth.
 Wearing a face mask may also protect you from infection.

 Face masks prevent the spread of COVID-19